Panthers-Labs-Pvt-Ltd/progressive.mind.framework/core/analytics-engine/README.md

 Trino can also be used to run queries on data stored in other data sources, such as relational databases, NoSQL databases, and cloud storage services.
 Trino supports a wide range of data formats and data sources, making it a versatile tool for data analytics and data science workflows.

+## SQL Editor

+Uses Superset as the SQL Editor.
+Superset is a modern, enterprise-ready business intelligence web application.

 ## Text to SQL Assistant for Trino